St. Catherine University

 Open Position: Ranked Faculty

-American Sign Language and Interpreting Department – Bachelor Degree Program
+American Sign Language and Interpreting Department – Master and Bachelor Degree Programs

-We seek creative, collaborative faculty dedicated to excellent teaching and scholarly activity in the field of teaching American Sign Language (ASL).
-The School of Humanities, Arts and Sciences invites applicants for a full-time, tenure-track faculty position with the American Sign Language & Interpreting Department beginning in Fall 2016, pending budget approval .
+We seek creative, collaborative faculty dedicated to excellent teaching and scholarly activity in the fields of American Sign Language (ASL), Interpreting, Social Justice, and Communication Equity.
+The School of Humanities, Arts and Sciences invites applicants for a full-time, rolling contract, ranked faculty position with the American Sign Language & Interpreting Department beginning in Fall 2018, pending budget approval.
 Rank and salary commensurate with education and experience.

-The ASL & Interpreting department of St. Catherine University (St. Kate’s) is proud of its 33 year history of contributions and continued commitment to ASL and interpreter education.
-The department includes five full-time and ten adjunct faculty, lab assistants and a Program Coordinator/Interpreter.
-St. Catherine University has been awarded funding from the U. S. Department of Education (RSA) since 1999 to serve as a regional center for interpreter education and is currently one of five regional programs to be part of the NCIEC (National Consortium of Interpreter Education Centers).
-St. Kate’s has a national reputation and is known for its innovative programming as well as its faculty research and scholarly work in ethics and decision making, Deaf Interpreting, and enhanced ASL and interpreting teaching practices.
-St. Catherine University hosted the first Deaf Interpreter Conference during the summer of 2015, bringing over 200 Deaf interpreters from around the country to campus.
-St. Kate’s values and enjoys partnerships with vibrant Deaf and interpreting communities, where activism and community involvement is highly valued.
-Minnesota is recognized as a frequent contributor, through involvement and leadership, to national and local organizations such as the National Association of the Deaf, Registry of Interpreters for the Deaf, the American Sign Language Teachers Association, the Conference of Interpreter Trainers, and many more.
-We are a community of professionals – Deaf and hearing – always seeking to do better and to be more effective in our shared pursuit of excellence.
+The ASL & Interpreting department of St. Catherine University (St. Kate’s) is proud of its 34 year history of contributions and continued commitment to ASL and interpreter education.
+The department includes six full-time and ten adjunct faculty, two lab assistants and a Program Coordinator/Interpreter.
+St. Kate’s has been awarded funding from the U. S. Department of Education (RSA) since 1999 serving as a regional center for interpreter education and member of the National Consortium of Interpreter Education Centers.
+In 2016, St. Kate’s was awarded two awards with national focus, the first a $4,000,000 award to create an Experiential Learning Model Demonstration Center and Consortium, and the second $2,000,000 to create the Behavioral Health Interpreting Project in collaboration with ADARA and the Alabama State Department of Mental Health.
+St. Kate’s has a national reputation and is known for its innovative programming and faculty research and scholarly work in ethics and decision making, Deaf Interpreting, and evidence based ASL and interpreting teaching practices.
+St. Catherine University hosted the first conference on Deaf Interpreting during the summer of 2015, bringing over 200 Deaf interpreters from around the country to campus.
+St. Kate’s values and enjoys partnerships with vibrant Deaf and interpreting communities, where activism and community involvement is highly valued

-Responsibilities: Teach six undergraduate ASL courses per year; advise students; curriculum revision for courses taught; ASL placement interviews, research and department/university service.
+Responsibilities: Teach 2-3 graduate and 3-4 ASL and/or interpreting undergraduate courses per year (total of 6 courses per year); participate in graduate program review; advise students; curriculum revision for courses taught; scholarly presentations and publications and department/university service.

 St. Catherine University seeks creative, adaptable faculty who enjoy working in a university climate that promotes cultural diversity and multicultural understanding.
 Candidates of color are encouraged to apply as are those who will contribute to a diverse candidate pool.
 Consistent with the university’s Catholic identity, its commitment to women, diversity and social justice, preference will be given to candidates who manifest these themes in their teaching, research and service.